Originally published July 6, 2016 on The Original BritishPandaChick blog. I made minor changes to the original post to work here on CodeNewbie.

 5. Sololearn

-Sololearn has a bunch of mobile apps that teach different programming languages.
+Sololearn teaches different programming languages.
 These apps are free on Google Play Store and iTunes.
-I have these apps on my iPad, and I use these apps when I want to take a break from my computer or when I am waiting in line at the grocery store.
-For every lesson, there are diagrams, text, and even videos to help users learn different concepts.
-If you want to try a loop in JavaScript, Sololearn includes a link to a text editor so users can write and run code.
+I had this app on my iPad, and I have this on my phone.
+I use this when I want to take a break from my computer or when I am waiting in line at the grocery store.

-After each lesson, there is a quiz that helps users see how well they are doing and what areas they need to review again.
-I am using the JavaScript app right now, and the quizzes are extremely helpful in figuring out what areas I don't understand in JavaScript.
-When I don't know an answer on a quiz, I can revisit the lesson and re-watch videos demonstrating how each concept works in code.
+The quizzes are extremely helpful in figuring out what areas I don't understand.
+When I don't know an answer to a quiz, I can revisit the lesson and re-watch videos demonstrating how each concept works in code.
 Once you are finished with the course, you earn a certificate.

+Sololearn has a discussion forum students can use to ask questions and get help with any of their lessons.
+They have a blog that dives even deeper into different tech topics.
 If you don't have time to sit at a computer learning how to code, this app is a great way to start learning the coding basics.

 Hey everyone, Just stumbled upon spotlightreport.net I must say, it's a comprehensive guide for those interested in online casinos in Australia.
 The breakdown of features and user experiences gives a clear picture for potential gamers.
 If you're considering trying your luck in online pokies, this might be a good place to start.
 Worth a read!